waweiwoowu/hanabi-iamjeff/2-player/Score_Hunting_Guide.md

 * This convention only apply to the variants with a hard suit.
 * *Loaded action* is a situation where the player has `a playable card` or `a known trash`.
 * If a clue is given to a chop card and the player has two or more *loaded actions*, then it is treated as a *Play Clue* on that card.
-* Note that *Loaded Play Clue* is turned off in 2-player.
+* Note that *Loaded Play Clues* are turned off in 2-player.

 ### Overloaded Play Clue

 * This convention only apply to the variants with a hard suit.
 * If a player is *Occupied* and they gives a clue touching a chop card while the clue receiver has a *loaded action*, then it is treated as a *Play Clue* on that card.
-* Note that *Occupied Play Clue* and *Loaded Play Clue* are turned off in 2-player.
+* Note that *Occupied Play Clues* and *Loaded Play Clues* are turned off in 2-player.

 ### Pink Crazy Bluff/Pull